Prairie Milkweed

 Milkweed family (Asclepiadaceae)

-Cultivation: The preference is full sunlight and moist to mesic conditions.
-A rich loamy soil is best.
-This plant is far less aggressive than Common Milkweed.
-During drought, some of the lower leaves may turn yellow and fall off the plant.
-This also happens when the follicles develop, which is quite normal.
+Cultivation: The preference is full sunlight, moist to mesic conditions, and a rich loamy soil.
+While it can spread by means of its rhizomes, this plant is far less aggressive than Common Milkweed (Asclepias syriaca).
+During dry weather, some of the lower leaves may turn yellow and fall off the plant.
+This also happens when the seedpods develop, which is quite normal.
 Active growth occurs during the late spring and early summer.

-Range & Habitat: Prairie Milkweed occurs occasionally in the majority of counties in Illinois, but is uncommon or absent in southern and NW Illinois (see Distribution Map).
-This is a typical plant of moist to mesic black soil prairies.
-Elsewhere, it can be found in thickets, moist meadows along rivers or near woodlands, and along roadside ditches.
+Range & Habitat: The native Prairie Milkweed is uncommon to occasional in the majority of counties in Illinois, but it is rare or absent in many counties of southern and NW Illinois (see Distribution Map).
+Habitats include black soil prairies, cemetery prairies, prairie remnants along railroads, moist meadows along rivers or near woodlands, thickets, and roadside ditches.
+Prairie Milkweed is an indicator plant of average to high quality prairies.

-Photographic Location: The photographs were taken at Loda Cemetery Prairie in Iroquois County, Illinois.
+Photographic Location: The photographs were taken at the Loda Cemetery Prairie in Iroquois County, Illinois.

 Return